axept/prejss/README.md

 ## Adapters

-Under hood [postcss-js](https://github.com/postcss/postcss-js) is using for parsing your styles to make it applicable for JSS.
+Under hood [postcss-js](https://github.com/postcss/postcss-js) is using for parsing CSS styles to make it applicable for JSS.

-It has been implmented as "class-to-function" adapter with lifecycle hooks.
-[You already know how it works](https://facebook.github.io/react/docs/react-component.html#the-component-lifecycle) if you know React.js or [Ember.js](https://guides.emberjs.com/v2.6.0/components/the-component-lifecycle/).
+What does it mean "Adapters" in PreJSS?
+It looks like as "class-to-function" adapter with lifecycle hooks.
+[You already know this concept](https://facebook.github.io/react/docs/react-component.html#the-component-lifecycle) if you learned React.js or [Ember.js](https://guides.emberjs.com/v2.6.0/components/the-component-lifecycle/).

 PreJSS Adapters covers `prepare`, `parse` and `finalize` steps.

-Default Adapter implements only `parse` step.
+Default (built-in) Adapter implements only `parse` step.

-You can create (and distribute!) your own adapter or customize existed one by overriding any of those steps:
+You can create (and distribute!) your own adapters or customize existed one by overriding any of those steps:

 + `prepare(rawStyles: string): string`